Find a Zoom BFX-708 on Ebay

 A very solidly made and robust device that (for the most part) has withstood the test of time.
 I would have scored the BFX-708 a 10 for construction except that the phone jacks (In and Out) are supported ONLY by the main circuit board.
 After a while the soldering to the board WILL fail causing the jacks to become noisy with possible signal breakup or even complete signal failure.
 This could have been easily avoided if the jacks were mounted or at least properly supported by the case.
 Fortunately the problem is very easy to fix ... under 2 minutes with a soldering iron.

 - Value For Money [10/10]:

 The GFX/BFX series of Zoom pedals have always been excellent value for money.
 Be wary though of the often ridiculous prices asked on eBay.
-There are plenty of modern pedal that could eat this thing for breakfast ... so, don't get ripped off.
+There are plenty of modern pedals (even some of the new Zoom bass pedals) that could eat this thing for breakfast ... so, don't get ripped off.

 Overall Average Score 9/10.

 180900 - () - Your comments are appreciated.